 Choose the Right Collar

 When you're planning on letting the top few buttons undone, it's best to know what collar will look best unkempt.
-Steer clear of larger spread, winged or rounded collars, and do your best to find shirts you like with a button-down collar with visible or no-see buttons.
+Camp collars are cool, of course.
+But you want to steer clear of larger spread or rounded collars.
+I suggest you find shirts you like with a button-down collar with visible or no-see buttons.
 These buttons (unless your shirt is cut from a light denim, then do without them) will help your collar keep its shape without needing to be buttoned together at all times; a somewhat-structured collar is still a requirement when the shirt is undone to keep you from looking like you're merely jacket-and-tie-less at the moment.

 Tackle Your Cuffs